Teen Alcohol and Drug UseSkip to the navigation

 How substance use affects teens' health

-And substance use can grow very quickly from experimenting or occasional use to abuse and addiction in teens at risk.
+And substance use can grow very quickly from experimenting or occasional use to frequent use and dependence in teens at risk.

 Nicotine is only one of the thousands of chemicals in tobacco, but it is the major component that acts on the brain.
 The lungs readily absorb nicotine from the smoke of cigarettes, cigars, or pipes.
 The tissues of the mouth can also absorb nicotine when a person smokes cigars or pipes or chews tobacco.